hbctraining/external/HBC_IntroR_scRNAseq_bundle.md

 ### **Day 3:**
-* **Experimental considerations for scRNA-seq**: A practical guide on setting up a successful single cell experiment, and detailed information on different platforms.
+* **Experimental considerations for scRNA-seq**: A practical guide on setting up a successful single cell experiment and detailed information on different platforms.
 * **Quality control**: Understanding cellranger output and a review of the web summary HTML report.
 Exploring additional quality control metrics using the Seurat object and various data visualizations in R.
 * **Normalization**: Exploring unwanted variation in the data and applying various normalizations to the data.